If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 System Size Does Matter for Efficiency

-The “size” of your furnace system refers to how much heat is puts out.
-This is one of the most important aspects of the furnace you’ll choose.
+The “size” of your furnace system refers to how much heat is put out (how much heat it can produce in an hour).
+This is one of the most valuable aspects of the furnace you’ll choose.

-Because installing the right size furnace is essential to the efficiency, reliability, operation, sound levels, comfort and ongoing costs of heating your home.
+Because installing the correct size furnace is essential to the efficiency, reliability, operation, sound levels, comfort and ongoing costs of heating your home.

 To determine the right size system for your unique home, the home must be evaluated by a qualified contractor who will perform a full home assessment.
-The assessment takes into consideration the square footage of your home, along with many other factors, including the windows, insulation and age of the home.
+The assessment takes into consideration the square footage of your home, and other factors including the windows, insulation and age of the home.

-An oversized furnace will cycle on and off too frequently.
-It will blow out much more air than is needed, which can be noisy.
+An oversized furnace will cycle on and off more frequently.
+It will blow out much more air than is needed, which can become noisy.

-In addition, a short cycling furnace can leave hot and cold spots in the home and will not provide the same level of comfort as a properly sized furnace.
+Also, a short cycling furnace can leave hot and cold spots in your home and will not provide the same level of comfort as a properly sized furnace.
 It will also require more maintenance and repairs and ultimately fail much sooner than a properly sized furnace.

 What is AFUE Efficiency Rating?